cvee112/productivity-automations/README.md

-# Environmental Automations in OS X
+# Productivity Automations in OS X
-This is a collection of guides and scripts for environmental automations in OS X
+This is a collection of guides for productivity automations in OS X.

-Disclaimer: I tested what follows for my system only.
-Please modify the steps as you see fit.
-Also, I'm not an expert and I just figured this out on my own by reading online and piecing together what works for me.
-The guides here are mainly for people who don't have much coding experience but want to implement environmental automations to help them with productivity and other stuff.
+Disclaimer: What follows works for my system, but please modify the steps as you see fit.
+I'm not an expert and I just figured this out by reading online and piecing together what works for me, so the guides here are mainly for people who don't have much coding experience but want to implement productivity automations via code.
+While this guide is specific to OS X, modifying parts should make this work in -nix systems as well.

+## Automation 1: Schedule a URL to open every X o'clock

-## Schedule your calendar/task list/whatever URL to open in full screen mode via your default browser
+This schedules your calendar/task list/whatever URL to open in full screen mode via your default browser.
+Broadly, this involves (1) writing a bash script then (2) scheduling a cron job that runs the script every X time.

 ### Write a bash script

-Note: the following steps assumes you'd like to do stuff via command line, but you can create a script using a GUI text editor as well.
+Note: the following steps assume you'd like to do stuff via command line, but you can create a script using a GUI text editor as well.

 1. Open **Terminal**.